How to Get to Lhasa: The Ultimate Guide to Traveling by Flight, Train, or Overland

 All Tibet trains have hard sleepers, soft sleepers, and hard seats.
 You can choose one according to your budget or need.
 The train to Tibet has all the required facilities like canteen, washrooms, wash basins, hot water, snacks, centralized oxygen system and individual oxygen supplies.

-Get to Lhasa by overland Overland to Lhasa via Sichuan-Tibet Highway
+G318 Chengdu to Lhasa Overland via XinduqiaoG318 Chengdu to Lhasa Overland via Xinduqiao

 Going by overland takes anywhere between 7- 15 days depending on the package and route you choose.
 It is important to be mindful of the weather when you choose to go by overland.
 Spring and autumn are the best months to go for overland tours.
-Though it costs more than getting to Lhasa by flight or by train, getting to Lhasa Tibet by overland offers rich experience and adventures on road.
-It really tests your limits and travelling on some of the highest roads on the world can be exhilarating.
+Though it costs more than getting to Lhasa by flight or by train, getting to Lhasa Tibet by overland offers rich experiences and adventures on the road.
+It tests your limits and travelling on some of the highest roads in the world can be exhilarating.

-In a world, it is not as difficult as you thought to get to Lhasa, Tibet.
+In a world, it is not as difficult as you thought to get to Lhasa.
 There are many ways for you to choose, according to the time available, budget, and what kind of experience you are looking for.
 No matter which mode of transport you choose, Tibet has plenty of magic to give you.
-Just pack your bags and go the roof of the world to unwind, to escape the concrete jungle, to go back in time and to get a taste of heaven!
+Just pack your bags and go the roof of the world to unwind, to go back in time and to get a taste of heaven!

 Have a Question?
 Ask below or call + 86-28-81754631